 We have been leveraging our data assets and experience and expertise to extend our solutions beyond our core online marketing business.
 For example, in May 2018, we started to offer enterprise solutions and in January 2019, we made a controlling investment in Changyi (Shanghai) Information Technology Co., Ltd., or Changyi, which further enhances our enterprise solution capabilities.
+In March 2022, we entered into an agreement to acquire the remaining equity interest of Changyi.
 We may not be successful in our newly launched businesses, including enterprise solutions.
 For example, our data assets and experience and expertise in online marketing may not prove successful for enterprise solutions, and there can be no assurance that we will successfully integrate, utilize and leverage Changyi's enterprise solution capabilities.
 In addition, in May 2020, we made a controlling investment in Optimal Power Limited, a subsidiary wholly owned by Creative Big Limited.
-As part of the transaction, Creative Big Limited injected certain premium media licensing assets into Optimal Power Limited covering a number of jurisdictions in the Asia-Pacific.
-While we believe this investment will broaden our content distribution channels and enrich offerings of our marketing solutions, we cannot assure you that this strategy will be successful or that our marketing solutions' financial performance would be improved.
-If we are unable to successfully, fully integrate any business, product or technology we acquire, our business, financial condition and results of operations may suffer.
+As part of the transaction, Creative Big Limited injected certain premium media licensing assets into Optimal Power Limited covering a number of jurisdictions will allow us to further enhance our full product offerings, leveraging CMRS's marketing automation capabilities, in particular, for cross-border customers' marketing into China.
+Furthermore, in July 2021, we acquired Parllay, a leading personalized marketing platform with deep expertise in WeChat-based CRM, e-commerce and marketing SaaS solutions in China, which further enhance our product offerings, enlarge our potential clients base, and accelerate sales of our enterprise solutions.
+We cannot potential clients base, and accelerate sales of our enterprise solutions.
+We have been making efforts to promote our enterprise solutions to clients in various industries, including through these investments have broadened our content distribution channels and enrich offerings, we cannot assure you that this strategy will continue to be successful or that our financial performance would be improved.
+If we are un

-Our enterprise solutions are currently primarily established on our cooperation with Tencent Holdings Limited, or Tencent.
+Our enterprise solutions are primarily initiated and established on our cooperation with Tencent Holdings Limited, or Tencent.
 For example, we help our clients put in place data-management platforms which are currently built primarily on Tencent Cloud and Enterprise WeChat Work.
 As a result, we rely on the functionality and stability of Tencent's cloud and WeChat's infrastructure in providing our enterprise solutions.
 In addition, we rely on Tencent's proprietary API connections to gather and analyze customer data and create consumer profiles.
-Any disruption or termination of this cooperative relationship, including due to regulatory reasons or changes, could deteriorate our ability to operate our newly launched enterprise solutions, which could negatively affect our business, financial condition and results of operations.
+Any disruption or termination of this cooperative relationship, including due to regulatory reasons or changes, could deteriorate our ability to operate our enterprise solutions, which could negatively affect our business, financial condition and results of operations.
 See "-Developments in U.S.-China relations, including the imposition of economic sanctions, could negatively affect our business and adversely affect our shareholders and the market for our ADSs." for more information.

 In addition, we may face increased competition as we expand into the market of enterprise solutions.
-We may face competitions from local companies that are working on enterprise solutions, new cloud computing and artificial intelligence.
+We may face competitions from local companies that are working on enterprise solutions, new cloud computing, artificial intelligence, business intelligence and digitalization service.
 We may also face potential competition from international SaaS companies, which have longer operating histories, greater financial, technical, marketing, distribution, professional services or other resources and greater name recognition.
 If we fail to upgrade our technologies and differentiate our enterprise solutions to effectively identify and address clients' needs, our business, results of operations and prospects could be materially and adversely affected.